hsiang086/Quantum-mechanic-simulate/README.md

 ## 1. Introduction

-This repository contains the code for the quantum computing course at the University of Amsterdam.
-The code is writt
+This repository contains the code for the quantum computing.The code is written in Rust.

 ## 2. Installation